 In Geography, students study environmental change and management.
 They examine how various environments have been changing over time, how humans have influenced this process, and what can be done about this.
 Students are involved in an ongoing study of the Darebin Creek, with regular field work conducted examining the health and management of the waterway.
 A secondary study into global wellbeing is pursued, whereby students examine how human wellbeing varies around the world and within Australia, along with what causes differences in equality.
-Across these topics, students learn how to analyse and interpret maps and other geospatial data.

-VCE pathway: Geography
+VCE Pathways: Geography